HaomingChen1998/Portfolio-Project/Learning Note/Excel Help/README.md

 2. Create Pivot Table -> Drag all the columns you want to rows, measure value to value field.
 3. Click on any cell on the pivot table -> Design -> Report Layout -> Show in Tabular Form
 4. Click on any cell on the pivot table -> Design -> Report Layout -> Repeat Item Labels
+5. Right Click on the *Total* cell without the pivot table, and Uncheck Subtotal*.
+Ex: Digital Video Total